CzernyJ/CzernyJ/README.md

 - 👋 Hi, I’m Jürgen Czerny, a Germany based software developer conscious about the massive challenges we have in order to realize a sustainable circular economy
 - 👀 I’m interested in sustainable Software-Development, privacy-by-design and data-sovereignity
-- 🌱 I’m currently learning DevOps stuff and obersability related things
+- 🌱 I’m currently learning DevOps stuff and observability related things
 - 📫 You can reach me via mail at github@jczerny.de

 <!---